Jeffallan/Python-3-Magic-Methods/README.md

+To display as a slideshow:

-jupyter nbconvert 'Python 3 Magic Methods.ipynb' --to slides --post serve
+`jupyter nbconvert 'Python 3 Magic Methods.ipynb' --to slides --post serve`